 In addition, your washing machine may swamp your golf glove with excess moisture, which reduces traction and flexibility.

 Furthermore, you can prolong the lifespan of your golf gloves, if you maintain, clean, and care for them.
-Our review titled How Long Do Golf Gloves Last, explains everything you need to know.

 How to Clean Your Golf Gloves in 9 Easy Steps

 Before adding soap and water to the equation, you must prep your glove for cleaning.
 Grab a soft-bristle brush and gently remove top layer debris, dust, and grime.
 The most effective approach is to wear your glove so that it is totally outstretched, to reach every nook and cranny.